Clinical Assessment & Personalised Treatment Planning

 When Is Microneedling Not Suitable?

 Microneedling is not suitable for individuals with active acne, open wounds, eczema, psoriasis, or skin infections in the treatment area.
-It is also not suitable for individuals with certain medical conditions, which must be discussed with your practitioner.
+It is also not suitable for individuals with certain medical conditions; these must be discussed with Yael Gordon, Registered Nurse, during your mandatory clinical assessment.

 Can I Have Microneedling if I Get Cold Sores?